cosmos/governance/README.md

 potentially even modified slightly during voting.
 This would complement and/or augment current practices of posting proposals as PDF files to IPFS.

+If you'd like to draft a proposal, start [here](./best_practices.md).
+See the [contents](#contents) for background on the governance system, the different types of proposals, and how to submit one.

 ## Contents

 - [Cosmos On-Chain Governance Overview](./overview.md)